AmpersandTarski/documentation/installing-ampersand/installing-the-tools-manually.md

      ![](../.gitbook/assets/databaseuserconfig.jpg)

    * The webserver must run on `localhost` .
 By default you will use port 80, but you could change that if required.
 See the documentation of you webserver.

-4. You need to install [**Composer**](https://getcomposer.org/download/), because at runtime, the prototype has dependencies of libraries .
+2. You will also need to install [**Composer**](https://getcomposer.org/download/), because at runtime, the prototype has dependencies of libraries .
 Composer will take care of that.

 ### The less easy way: Installing from Source